Cooks Study Hill and Snailsden Pike End

 Parking is on the roadside in one of the lay-bys on Linshaws Road.
 We chose one near to the entrance of the old quarry so it wasn’t as far to walk back to the car once we’d finished on the moors.
 There are no other facilities nearby.

 We had a beautiful sunny October day when we went on this walk.
 Setting out early, we parked on the roadside and walked along the road between the wood and the quarry until we reached the gate to Snailsden Reservoir.
 You can either bob down the lane and have a look at the reservoir or miss this step out.
 Our route doesn’t take us around the edge of the reservoir although as it is Open Access Land you could walk round if you wanted to.
-Snailsden Reservoir is off limits to dogs and there are signs up warning you of this, so please don’t take your dog there.
+Snailsden Reservoir and the surrounding moorland is off limits to dogs and there are signs up warning you of this, so please don’t take your dog there.

 After we had visited the reservoir we headed back up the lane and out onto the road again.
 Following the road to the left, you soon come to another gate which gives access to Cooks Study Hill.
 This is a little mini peak of 450m and used to be the site of a tower.
 Huddersfield Exposed has a great article with photos of the tower, but all that stands there now are ruins.

 Our route takes us down past the western side of Snailsden Reservoir then up the hill to Snailsden Pike End.
-On a clear day, once you reach the top of the hill you can see the trig point to the south.
+On a clear day, once you reach the top of the hill you can see the Snailsden trig point to the south.
 As I mentioned before it was an October day when we tackled this walk and it had been dry for a couple of days beforehand.
 The ground was saturated though and was really boggy in places.
 Be sure to wear appropriate footwear (I wear waterproof hiking boots, as does Hols) – you don’t want to be wearing white trainers for this walk!

 Trig photos duly taken, the route takes you along Snailsden Edge which gives you stunning views over the moors Grains Moss and Upper Dead Edge, as well as Winscar Reservoir.
 The path is quite easy to follow as it is marked with wooden pillars along the track.